 CPA is applicable in the following marketing strategies:

 - Affiliate marketing

 - Display advertising

 - Content marketing

 Most business-to-business (B2B) and business-to-consumer (B2C) marketers generate leads through content marketing strategies, paid advertising campaigns, or both since they are equally effective.
-Investing in different techniques such as SEO content writing services and banner advertising brings results.
+Investing in different techniques, such as SEO content writing services and banner advertising, also bring better results.